 Before using brinzolamide, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
-This product may contain inactive ingredients (such as preservatives like benzalkonium chloride), which can cause allergic reactions or other problems.
+This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Before using this medication, tell your doctor or pharmacist your medical history, especially of: other eye conditions, kidney problems, liver disease.

 If you develop an eye infection or injury, or have eye surgery, check with your doctor about whether you should continue to use your current bottle of brinzolamide.
 You may be advised to start using a new bottle.

 Your vision may be temporarily blurred or unstable after applying this drug.
 Do not drive, use machinery, or do any activity that requires clear...

 This monograph has been modified to include the generic and brand name in many instances.

 Azopt - User Reviews

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration